Popmotion/popmotion/packages/popmotion-pose/README.md

 - **Declarative:** Set up a collection of poses and animate between them using a simple `set` command.
 - **Orchestrate:** Add children to orchestrate multiple levels of animations, with full delay and stagger support.
 - **FLIP:** Friends don't let friends animate `width`, and neither does POSE.
 It uses the [FLIP](https://aerotwist.com/blog/flip-your-animations/) technique to convert slow animations into fast `transform`s.
+- **Tiny:** Just a 2kb dusting on top of the bits of Popmotion you use.

 ## Install